RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

       1. realtime, low latency streaming ingest
       2. Streams are divided into Shards/Partitions
-      3. Hards need to be provisioned in advance
+      3. Shards need to be provisioned in advance
-      4. Data rention 24hrs by default, can be extended to 7 days
+      4. Data retention 24hrs by default, can be extended to 7 days
       5. Due to above point, it provides playback or replay feature; also multiple apps can use same stream
       6. Records can be upto 1MB size
       7. Data cannot be deleted once inserted to Kinesis
       8. Limitations -
          1. Producer - 1MB/s or 1000 messages/s write per shard is allowed, above that you get error 'ProvisionThroughputException'
-         2. Consumer - 2MB/s read per shard or 5api calls/s per shard\
+         2. Consumer - 2MB/s read per shard or 5api calls/s per shard
          3. Higher the no. of Shards, greater the capacity and speed.
 Hence KS only scales when we add shards over time
    2. Kinesis Analytics -